Frontline Leadership Development

 For Organizations

-Half-day, full-day, or two-day on-site workshops designed specifically for newly promoted supervisors, leads, and managers in manufacturing, warehousing, and labor-intensive operations.
-No advanced theory — just the foundational skills your people need right now.
+On-site workshops designed specifically for newly promoted supervisors, leads, and managers in manufacturing, warehousing, and skilled-trades operations.
+No advanced theory — just the foundational human skills your people need to keep your technicians on the floor and your shift running.

 • Built for people who are great at the job, not yet great at leading it